sercrod/sercrod/docs/reference/world.md

 ## Definitions

-- **Host**: a custom element instance that runs Nablla.
+- **Host**: a custom element instance that runs Sercrod.
-- **World**: a logical namespace that groups hosts sharing the same Nablla registration.
+- **World**: a logical namespace that groups hosts sharing the same Sercrod registration.
 Worlds own their registries and caches.
 - **Global layer**: implementation-wide defaults that may be visible to all worlds unless overridden.

 ## World creation and naming

-- A world is created when a Nablla custom element is defined.
+- A world is created when a Sercrod custom element is defined.
-- Each tag name bound to the Nablla implementation belongs to one world.
+- Each tag name bound to the Sercrod implementation belongs to one world.
 Implementations may derive the world key from the tag name.
-- Multiple distinct tags may map to the same Nablla constructor.
+- Multiple distinct tags may map to the same Sercrod constructor.
 If so, they are part of the same world unless the implementation chooses to separate them.

 ## Membership and boundaries